France-Travail/TradEmploi-FrontEnd/CONTRIBUTING.md

 ## CORE TEAM

-This project is developed by "Innovation" departement of the "DSI Pôle Emploi".
+This project is developed by "Innovation" departement of the "DSI".

 Contacts:
 - [DAUDIN Yann](mailto:yann.daudin@pole-emploi.fr): "Innovation" departement chief officer